christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 ![]({{ site.url }}/img/yolo-positives.png)

-So, let us keep theses circles as a representation of the net outputs, and for the grid,  rather than displaying a grid of the outputs, let us use it to display the cells for which any ground truth box center  will make these positions as positive and shift it back by half a stride:
+So, let us keep these circles as a representation of the net outputs, and for the grid,  rather than displaying a grid of the outputs, let us use it to display the cells for which any ground truth box center  will make these positions as positive and shift it back by half a stride:

 ![]({{ site.url }}/img/yolo-grid.png)